Echoing: Identity Failures when LLM Agents Talk to Each Other: Results

-These results validates the significance of echoing in current LLM based agentic systems in an AxA setting.
-In particular, this observation suggests that protocols to facilitate AxA, such as \citet{google2025a2a, beeai2025acp, cisco2025Agntcy}, cannot discount emergent behavioral failures with LLM agents and require definitions that are beyond infrastructure implementations.
+These results validate the significance of echoing in current LLM based agentic systems in an AxA setting.
+The observed prevalence of echoing suggests that protocols designed to facilitate AxA interactions, such as \citet{google2025a2a, beeai2025acp, cisco2025Agntcy}, need to incorporate evaluation and mitigation of behavioral failures during conversation, complementing infrastructure considerations such as protocol structure, message passing, and authentication.